benjamin-asr/benjamin-asr.github.io/docs/mom.md

 # Mom

-This application is like [PolyBar](https://github.com/polybar/polybar) to manage different workspace, show system status and showing `BaTool` detection output.
-Benjamin uses Mom to show results.
-Mom reads its contents from labels inside path `Benjamin/Mom/Labels` with [PolyBar Application format](https://github.com/polybar/polybar/wiki/Formatting).
+Mom is like [PolyBar](https://github.com/polybar/polybar), it manages different workspace, shows system status and `BaTool` detection output.
+Mom is named after the fact that it will spawn all the child applications (BaTool, Chess, Rebound).
+Mom reads BaTool detection from `Benjamin/Mom/Labels` with [PolyBar Application format](https://github.com/polybar/polybar/wiki/Formatting).

 Mom has several widgets: